rlue/ryanlue.com/_posts/2017-08-24-rails-render.md

 **`render :index`** says, ‘combine the data I've prepared (`@books = Book.all`) and the `books/index.html.erb` view template to generate a complete HTML document, then send that back to the client.’

-**`redirect_to @book`** says, ‘tell the client to start the process over again, issuing a new `GET` request to `url_for(@book)`.
+**`redirect_to @book`** says, ‘tell the client to start the whole process over again, issuing a new `GET` request to `url_for(@book)`.

 If you omit both, the action will render a template with the same name as the action itself.
-You only need to call `render` explicitly when the view template you want doesn’t match the action you’re rendering it from.
-Thus, the boilerplate
+In other words, you only need to call `render` explicitly when the view template you want doesn’t match the action you’re rendering it from.

+Thus, this controller boilerplate

 ```ruby
 def create